lynndylanhurley/ng-token-auth/README.md

 Token based authentication requires coordination between the client and the server.
 Diagrams are included to illustrate this relationship.

+**About security**: [read here](http://stackoverflow.com/questions/18605294/is-devises-token-authenticatable-secure) for more information on securing your token auth system.
+The [devise token auth](https://github.com/lynndylanhurley/devise_token_auth#security) gem has adequate security measures in place, and it works seamlessly with this module.

 # Installation